 6. Health insurance letter.

 All students must show an insurance coverage for the first two weeks of their stay in Italy (with a coverage of at least $50,000 for hospitalization, medical expenses, medical necessary evacuation, and repatriation of mortal remains) in order to have a coverage while purchasing a INA/Assitalia insurance policy in Italy.

 7. A copy of your flight itinerary or travel tickets with exact departure and arrival dates.

-Once received from you the first payment installment, SASL will send you the Acceptance Letter and documents you need to submit to the Consulate.
+Once we have received the first payment installment from you, we will send you the Acceptance Letter and the documents you need to submit to the consulate.

 For any question or additional info, contact us.

 The study visa will be issued only upon demonstration that you:

 - may dispose of enough financial means to support yourself

 - are entitled to medical care in Italy

 - possess the amount of money necessary to travel back to your country, or have already purchased a valid return-ticket.